Jay Oliva: Career

-Oliva will reunite with Zack Snyder and Netflix to develop an anime series based on Norse mythology titled Twilight of the Gods scheduled for release in late 2024, as well as Army of the Dead: Lost Vegas, an anime prequel series to Army of the Dead, for which Oliva will serve as showrunner.
+Oliva reunited with Zack Snyder and Netflix to develop an anime series based on Norse mythology titled Twilight of the Gods released in late 2024, as well as Army of the Dead: Lost Vegas, an anime prequel series to Army of the Dead, for which Oliva will serve as showrunner.
 Oliva is attached to a Court of the Dead anime series as well.

 On March 13, 2023 Plarium released the official teaser of their limited animated series RAID: Call of the Arbiter which is based on their arcane dark fantasy RPG game Raid: Shadow Legends.
 The web series premiered on May 18 on YouTube.
 Oliva is credited as the show's film director and showrunner.

 On March 7, 2024, Ark: The Animated Series, based on the video game Ark: Survival Evolved by Studio Wildcard, premiered as a surprise drop on Paramount+.
 Oliva serves as director and executive producer on the series.